 How To Debug I²C Read And Write Problems

-The imp API provides users of I²C peripherals with debugging information following failed attempts to read or write data to any I²C slave device connected to an imp.
+The imp API provides users of I²C peripheral devices (‘peripherals’) with debugging information following failed attempts to read or write data to any I²C peripheral connected to an imp.
 This information comes in the form of an integer constant returned by either i2c.write() or i2c.readerror(), depending on the type of operation being performed.
-If either method returns any value other than 0, an error has taken place.
+If either method returns any value other than 0, an error has occurred.
 The return value indicates the nature of the error, and these errors are listed in the i2c.readerror() documentation.
 Should an error occur, the I²C transaction is abandoned.

 This document describes these errors in more detail.
 They are presented in the order in which they are likely to be encountered, with those relating to write operations appearing first, followed by those issued during read operations.

-The imp API makes sending and receiving data via I²C very straightforward, but the process as it takes place ‘under the hood’ is complex.
+The imp API makes sending and receiving data via I²C very straightforward, but ‘under the hood’ the process as is complex.
 As such, a single imp API I²C access may result in any one of a series of errors, depending on which stage of the process the underlying impOS™ I²C code has reached.

 The I²C Protocol

-Developers working with imp005-based devices should note that the following apply primarily to imp001/2/3/4m devices.
-The imp005’s Broadcom SoC will report only two I²C error types: NOT_ENABLED and SLAVE_NACKED.
+Developers working with imp005-based devices should note that the following applies primarily to other imp devices.
+The imp005’s Broadcom SoC will report only two I²C error values: -13 and -9.
 The former is as described below, but the latter covers almost all of the remaining I²C errors: unfortunately, some error conditions aren’t reported at all (success is falsely indicated).
 We hope to improve imp005 I²C error reporting in a future version of impOS.

 This is a straightforward error that is issued when you have attempted to access an imp I²C bus that has not yet been configured.
 Check your code and, if necessary, call i2c.configure() with a supported speed constant passed as a parameter.